 P150L14

-We can consider the following two options to clarify how to set the user field including the TSF field when there is no Sensing Polling Trigger frame in the sensing measurement exchange.

-Option 1: the user field including the TFS field is defined as reserved

-Option 2: the user field is not transmitted

 TGbf Editor: please modify the text of P38L62 as follows

 If the AID12/USID12 subfield is equal to 2008, the User Info field is used to carry the Partial TSF field.
-The Partial TSF field contains 16 bits of the AP’s TSF time, TSF[21:6], if the AP transmitted the Sensing Polling Trigger frame that preceded the SR2SI Sounding Trigger frame carrying this User Info field.
+The Partial TSF field contains 16 bits of the AP’s TSF time, TSF[21:6], at the time of transmitting the Sensing Polling Trigger frame that preceded the SR2SI Sounding Trigger frame carrying this User Info field.

-Opt.
-1) If there is no transmission of the Sensing Polling Trigger frame, the user field with the AID12/USID12 subfield equal to 2008 is reserved.

-Opt.
-2) Note: If there is no transmission of the Sensing Polling Trigger frame, the user field with the AID12/USID12 subfield equal to 2008 is not sent by AP.

 TGbf Editor: please add the following text at the end of clause 11.55.1.5.2.1of 11bf D2.1

-An unassociated non-AP STA as a sensing responder should synchronize to AP’s TSF timer (see 11.55.1.5.2.3 (NDPA sounding phase), 11.55.1.5.2.4 (TF sounding phase – SR2SI variant), and 11.55.1.5.2.5 (TF sounding phase – SR2SR variant)) to ensure timing alignment with the sensing availability window.
+An unassociated non-AP STA as a sensing responder should synchronize to AP’s TSF timer using the TSF field (see 11.55.1.5.2.3 (NDPA sounding phase), 11.55.1.5.2.4 (TF sounding phase – SR2SI variant), and 11.55.1.5.2.5 (TF sounding phase – SR2SR variant)) to ensure timing alignment with the sensing availability window.

 Note: A non-AP STA as a sensing responder can also use AP’s beacon to synchronize its clock to ensure timing alignment with the sensing availability window